 As a one form entry first school, children are taught in mixed ability classes for English.
-English lessons are taught daily, usually following a chosen text to provide a stimulus for the focus genre, be it narrative, non-fiction or poetry.
-Staff teach skills in a progressive way, identifying children's starting points at the start of a nit and planning to skilfully build on the foundations they have previously acquired.
+English lessons are taught daily, following a focus text to provide a stimulus for narrative, non-fiction or poetry outcomes (where possible).
+Staff teach skills in a progressive way, skilfully building on the foundations they have previously acquired.
 Children are given the opportunity to practise, develop and enhance their literacy skills.
-We promote literacy skills through a range of extra activities such as whole school writing projects, celebrating authors (Roald Dahl day) and World Book
+We promote literacy skills through a range of extra activities such as whole school writing projects, celebrating authors (Roald Dahl day) and World Book Day.